mbloch/mapshaper/docs/development/label-tool-design.md

 `-style label-text=<expr>` on the layer in front of you, so a styled dots layer keeps its `r` and `fill` and gains label text.

-With a symbol present the centre cell stops being the default but stays available.
-A hollow `ring` or `square` with a number centred in it is a real idiom, and `dominant-baseline` is in the vocabulary to make it sit right.
+With a symbol present the centre cell stops being the default but **stays clickable**.
+Text over its own symbol is a real thing to ask for — a number inside a hollow `ring`, a letter on a `square` — and `dominant-baseline` is in the vocabulary to make it sit right.
+Disabling the cell would foreclose that to save a user from a mistake they may not be making, so gaining a symbol changes which position a label is *given* and never takes one away.

 **Dragging is not gated on a symbol.** A labels layer whose dots live in a *different* layer — the usual way to give symbol and text unrelated styling —